Drama (Yes album): Artwork

-The album's sleeve was designed by Roger Dean, his first design for a Yes album since Relayer in 1974.
-When Dean was commissioned to work on the project, he knew of the album's title before working on it and adopted "an intuitive approach" to complete it.
-His previous work was known for its fantasy and mysticism, but this time he made a conscious effort not to do so with things "that you couldn't see in the world today.
-Maybe they're being shuffled around a bit, but it's not in any degree fantastic".
-He expressed a particular interest in illustrating a storm adorned sky, with "the light playing across the landscape, so there were some bits that jumped out and very stark and bright, and other bits that are very dark – black on dark grey".
-Dean summarised that "there was a lot going on" on the final cover, incorporating various elements and "stirred it up ... they came out in a way I guess that training and good luck worked together".
-In 2013, Dean spoke fondly of his design, ranking it as one of his favourite paintings.
+The album's sleeve was designed and illustrated by Roger Dean, marking his first new artwork for a Yes release since the compilation album Yesterdays (1975).
+After being informed of the album's title prior to starting his work, Dean adopted what he described as an "intuitive approach" to the design process.
+Rather than relying on the overt fantasy and mysticism that characterized his previous pieces, he made a conscious effort to focus on elements found in reality, stating that he avoided creating things "that you couldn't see in the world today ... it's not in any degree fantastic."
+Dean sought to capture a dramatic, storm-driven sky to allow "the light playing across the landscape, so there were some bits that jumped out and very stark and bright, and other bits that are very dark—black on dark grey."
+He summarised that the final cover included a high density of visual components that ultimately blended together through a combination of his artistic training and good fortune.
+Reflecting on the sleeve painting, Dean noted it as one of his favourite personal designs.